-FVRL is working to build a new home for Washougal Community Library that will provide more materials, resources, internet and computer access, and additional space for meetings, study, programs and workshops.
+Libraries are the heart of the community.
+FVRL is working to build a new home for Washougal Community Library that will provide more materials, resources, internet and computer access, and additional space for meetings, study, programs, and workshops.

-- Work with the public and community partners to map out the community's needs in a new library
+- Engage the community to help map out their needs in a new library

 - Develop a full budget for the project